Emagic A6|2m

 Done

 The driver takes several seconds to upload the firmware.
+Between 10 and 20 seconds is typical.
 You can use the Sound Control Panel to check that the firmware has been uploaded successfully.

 Sound Control Panel